-The following documents, referenced herein, have been previously filed on the Canadian Securities Administrator's System for Electronic Document Analysis and Retrieval (SEDAR) at www.sedar.com and are incorporated by reference herein:
+The following documents, referenced herein, have been filed on the Canadian Securities Administrator's System for Electronic Document Analysis and Retrieval ("SEDAR") at www.sedar.com and are incorporated by reference herein:

-- RPS Energy's resource report titled "Evaluation of the Hydrocarbon Resource Potential Pertaining to Certain Acreage Interests in the Beetaloo Basin, Onshore Australia and Makó Trough, Onshore Hungary" (the "RPS 2013 Report") dated 1 January 2013. - 2.
-The Ryder Scott Company-Canada Resource Report, dated 3 May 2010, on the Beetaloo Basin Project in the Northern Territory (NT), Australia (the "Beetaloo Basin Project") entitled "Falcon Oil & Gas Ltd. Evaluation of the Unconventional Oil Resource Potential Pertaining to Certain Acreage Interests in the Beetaloo Basin Northern Territory, Australia as of 1 May 2010" (the "Beetaloo Report"). - 3.
-Statement of reserves Data and Other Oil and Gas Information with an effective date of 31 December 2012 (the "51-101F1 Report"). - 4.
-Report on Reserves Data prepared by Chapman Petroleum Engineering Ltd. ("Chapman") dated 15 March 2013 (the "51-101F2 Report"). - Report of Management and Directors on Reserves Data and Other Information dated 12 April 2013 (the "51-101F3 Report"). - 6.
-Falcon Oil & Gas Ltd. consolidated financial statements for the year ended 31 December 2012 dated 12 April 2013. - 7.
-Falcon Oil & Gas Ltd. management's discussion & analysis for the three months and year ended 31 December 2012 (the "Form 51-102F1") dated 12 April 2013.
+- RPS Energy's resource report titled "Evaluation of the Hydrocarbon Resource Potential Pertaining to Certain Acreage Interests in the Beetaloo Basin, Onshore Australia and Makó Trough, Onshore Hungary" (the "RPS 2013 Report") dated 1 January 2013. - Statement of Reserves Data and Other Oil and Gas Information with an effective date of 31 December 2013 (the "51-101F1 Report"). - 3.
+Report on Reserves Data prepared by Chapman Petroleum Engineering Ltd. ("Chapman") dated 10 March 2014 (the "51-101F2 Report"). - Report of Management and Directors on Reserves Data and Other Information dated 29 April 2014 (the "51-101F3 Report"). - 5.
+Falcon Oil & Gas Ltd. consolidated financial statements for the year ended 31 December 2013 dated 29 April 2014. - 6.
+Falcon Oil & Gas Ltd. management's discussion & analysis for the three months and year ended 31 December 2013 (the "Form 51-102F1") dated 29 April 2014.